Steven Rogers is an award-winning author and novelist.

 - The Terror, Dan Simmons

 - Bird by Bird, Anne Lamott

 In his free time, Steve loves to fish, hike, and travel.
 His favorite destinations are Israel, Jordan, Costa Rica, and Italy.
 Having grown up in Massachusetts, he is a die-hard Boston sports fan and enjoys visiting Maine every summer to fish.
-Steve, a proud father of three adult children and one incredibly lucky son-in-law, is happily married to his wife of thirty-five years, Kathy.
+Steve, a proud father of three adult children and one incredibly lucky son-in-law, is happily married to his wife of thirty-six years, Kathy.
 They live in Richmond, Virginia.